open-atmos/PySDM/paper/paper.md

 ![ARG2000.](ARG_fig1.pdf){#fig:ARG2000 width="60%"}

 ### Surface-partitioning of organics to modify surface tension of droplets
+In addition to the standard case of an assumed constant surface tension of water, three thermodynamic frameworks describing the surface-partitioning of organic species have been included in PySDM.
+These models describe the surface tension of a droplet as a function of the dry aerosol composition and the wet radius.
+An example of how to specify the surface tension formulation is shown below.
+The three additional thermodynamic frameworks have been implemented following @Ovad @Ruehl_et_al_2016, and Szyszkowski-Langmuir.

 Code demonstrating how to create `formulae` objects using the different surface tension models.
 ```python